Jud1cator/training-pipeline/README.md

 Any Pytorch neural network which is subclass of `Module` or `AbstractModelWrapper` can be added here to be used in a training procedure.

-- `tasks` - module which contains subclasses of `LightningModule` which wrap up any model from `models` module for corresponded task, defining its training procedure.
+- `tasks` - module which contains subclasses of `LightningModule` which wraps up any model from `models` module for corresponded task, defining its training procedure.

 - `utils` - all helpful unclassified code goes here